 - AFP Service Medal

-Mr Ward passed away aged 69 years.
+Frank was born on 3 July 1942 and passed away at Gosford, NSW aged 69 years.
 He joined the Commonwealth Police and transitioned to the Australian Federal Police on 19 October 1979.
 Frank worked in Eastern Region.
 For his service, he was awarded the:

 - National Medal – 25th of March, 1999